Learn PHP: a PHP tutorial

 ?>

-In the coding example, the variable $author is initially attributed to the value John Doe and then subsequently altered to stand for the new value Max Mustermann.
+In the code example, the variable $author was first assigned the value John Doe and then replaced with the value Max Mustermann.

-Now let’s explore quotation marks further.
-Unlike with strings, individual variables don’t need to be enclosed in quotation marks themselves:
+Now to the subject of quotation marks.
+Unlike strings, single variables do not need to be enclosed in quotation marks:

 <?php